 - Ms. Fanservice: The belts, the mink scarf, the thigh-boots, the lift-to-access skirt, the pink Rapunzel Hair, the "handlebars", not to mention her weapon of choice is razor sharp claws...
 Yeah, we're good to go.

 - Obviously Evil: The demon look pretty much gives it away.

 - Red Right Hand: She has goat-like horns.
 Incidentally, "horned" is an archaic reference to an adulterer.

 - The Starscream: Same as Blados.
 If you speak with her during the finale, she offers to take the Umbra Gear, but reading her mind reveals that she was going to satisfy her own ambitions.

 - Theme Naming: After playing cards in Japanese, after the Tarot deck in English.

 A third member of Tuaparang who is seen working with Blados.
 Seems to be connected with the original Warriors of Vale.
 Is absolutely not a certain Mercury Adept from the previous games.Of course he is.
 Now working under Tuaparang's High Empyror, Alex works with Blados and Chalis in order to bring about the Grave Eclipse, and in the end reveals that he plans to use the Apollo Lens to disperse it, and turns against the other two when they try to seize the weapon for themselves.
 As always, his motives and allegiance remain ambiguous, but suggestive.

-Mask Power: It only covers part of his face and one eye, though.
-Compare with the Luna Mask.
-Any questions?
+- Mask Power: It only covers part of his face and one eye, though.

-Older Than They Look: He doesn't seem to have changed a bit since his last appearance in TLA.
+- Older Than They Look: Looks great for a guy in his late forties at youngest.
+He doesn't seem to have changed a bit since his last appearance in TLA.
 Which makes sense considering that the Golden Sun affected the original eight party member's life spans, drastically slowing their rate of aging.
 Alex absorbed quite a lot of the Golden Sun's power.